Human trafficking in the Philippines: Debt bondage

 According to Human Rights Watch, the practice of "debt bondage" among sexual traffickers is routine, and women often find that their so-called debts only increase and can never be fully repaid.

 Recruiters sometimes buy children and sell them into prostitution.
 Most often the children have either been stolen from their villages or sold off by their poor families.

 Child-organ trafficking

 In 2008, the National Bureau of Investigation alerted the public over the rampant smuggling of human organs in the Philippines.
 The NBI said smugglers are now targeting children who are kidnapped and taken abroad where their organs are sold to foreign nationals.

 The World Health Organization has identified the Philippines as one of the five organ trafficking hotpots.
 However, a 2008 proclamation by President Gloria Macapagal Arroyo has markedly decreased the frequency and ease of the commercial organ trade industry in the Philippines.

+Online scams

+In May 2023, Philippine authorities rescued more than 1,000 human trafficking victims.
+The victims were lured by job postings on social media that promised good paying jobs where they would then be trapped with armed guards that prevented them from leaving.
+The victims worked 18 hours a day performing cryptocurrency scams.
+The victims would meet people on Facebook and dating apps to then pretend to fall in love and take their money.